Congenital Peyronie's Disease

 Book a Treatment

-Receive More Information
+Receive More Information & Our Explainer Video

-Understanding Congenital Penile Curvature
+Understanding Congenital Curvature

-A patient with Congenital Penile Curvature has an equal chance of developing Peyronie's disease as any other man.
+A patient with Congenital Curvature has an equal chance of developing Peyronie's disease as any other man.
 However, the curvature should remain the same. if they feel that the curvature or deformity has worsened, this can be assessed at our clinic through a diagnostic Ultrasound.

-Congenital Penile Curvature Surgery
+Congenital Curvature Surgery

 If there is no showing of fibrous plaque, then focussed shockwave therapy cannot help this condition and the only option for the patient is surgery, which is outlined in Peyronie's disease treatment options.